ironhack-labs/lab-js-chronometer/README.md

 Your goal is to create the JavaScript logic to:

 - Be able to count the centiseconds.

-- Show the centiseconds going forward.

-- Show the centiseconds when you capture a split time.
+- Capture the centiseconds when you capture a split time.

-- Clear the centiseconds shown on the stopwatch when the Reset button is clicked.
+- Reset the current time to 0.

 **Note:** This slightly more complicated iteration will require you to modify the *timer interval* and update the calculation logic for *minutes*, *seconds*, and *centiseconds*.
-Use the following conversion as a reference:
+Use the following conversion guideline as a reference: